 Anormaly Indicators, Factors, and How to Detect

 A false invoice is understood as declaring a service that was never actually provided by falsifying its objective (so-called false objectivity) or subjective (so-called false subjectivity) content.
-Objective anomaly indicators:
+Objective and subjective anomaly indicators can be listed as below:

 Commercial sectors most at risk: